A Murphy bed in 1923. (Credit: Wurts Brothers/Museum of the City of New York)

 The Origins of the Murphy Bed

 Murphy beds have been used as comic props in movies and television shows almost since their invention.
-According to Smithsonian Mag, William Lawrence Murphy came up with the idea for the fold-out bed around 1900 in San Francisco.
+According to Smithsonian Mag, William Lawrence Murphy came up with the idea for the tuck-away bed around 1900 in San Francisco.

 As the legend goes, a love interest prompted the invention of the wall bed.
 Murphy was taken by a young opera singer.
 However, it was considered deeply immodest to invite her to enter a gentleman's bedroom.
 The wall bed allowed Murphy to stow his bed in his closet, hence transforming his one-room apartment from a bedroom into a parlor where the young singer could enter.
 Murphy originally called his invention "The Disappearing Bed," but it ultimately became known by his moniker.